Prohelion/prohelion.github.io/docs/Motor_Controllers/Motor_Sense_Interfaces/WaveSculptor_Motor_Interface_Type_7/10_Position_Sensor.md

 The interface board drives the resolver with a sinusoidal excitation signal of approximately 7V pk-pk at a frequency of 10kHz.
 This amplitude and frequency is factory settable to other options so can support other types of resolver if necessary.

-These drive signals are commonly shown in [resolver datasheets]()? as:
+These drive signals are commonly shown in [resolver datasheets]()??? as:

 *   R1(Exc+)
 *   R2(Exc–)